teaminmedias-pluswerk/ke_search/Documentation/Filters/SystemCategories.rst

 .. image:: ../Images/Filters/create-filter.png

 2. Select that filter in the tab "Search".
+You can also choose to use sub-categories as filter options.
+You can select more than one filter if you want to use this category as a filter option for more than one filter.

 .. image:: ../Images/Filters/category_select_filter.png